pymc-devs/pymc-examples/myst_nbs/case_studies/excess_deaths.myst.md

   - \underbrace{\text{Expected Deaths}}_{\text{unmeasurable counterfactual}}
 $$

 Making a claim about excess deaths requires causal/counterfactual reasoning.
-While the reported number of deaths is nothing but a (partially noisy and potentially lagged) measure of a real observable fact in the world, _expected deaths_ is unmeasurable because these are never realised in our timeline.
-That is, the expected deaths is a counterfactual, a _prediction_, or a "what if?".
+While the reported number of deaths is nothing but a (maybe noisy and/or lagged) measure of a real observable fact in the world, _expected deaths_ is unmeasurable because these are never realised in our timeline.
+That is, the expected deaths is a counterfactual thought experiment where can ask "What would/will hapeen if?"

 +++

 ## Overall strategy
 How do we go about this, practically?
-We will follow this broad strategy:
+We will follow this strategy:
-1. Import data on reported number of deaths (our outcome variable), as well as just a few reasonable predictor variables:
+1. Import data on reported number of deaths from all causes (our outcome variable), as well as a few reasonable predictor variables:
     - average monthly temperature
     - month of the year, which we use to model seasonal effects
     - and time which is used to model any underlying linear trend.
 2. Split into `pre` and `post` covid datasets.
 This is an important step.
-We want to come up with a predictive movel based upon what we know _before_ Covid-19 so that we can construct our counterfactual predictions based on data before Covid-19 had any impact.
+We want to come up with a model based upon what we know _before_ Covid-19 so that we can construct our counterfactual predictions based on data before Covid-19 had any impact.
 3. Estimate model parameters based on the `pre` dataset.
 From this we can calculate the number of deaths expected by the model in the pre period.
-This is not a counterfactual.
+This is not a counterfactual, but actus to tell us how capable the model is at accounting for the already observed data.
 4. Counterfactual inference - we use our model to construct a counterfactual forecast.
-What would we expect to see in the future?
+What would we expect to see in the future if there was no Covid-19?
 Practically, we do this with posterior prediction on out-of-sample data.
 5. Calculate the excess deaths by comparing the reported deaths with our counterfactual (expected number of deaths).

 +++

 ## Modelling strategy
 We could take many different approaches to the modelling.
 Because we are dealing with time series data, then it would be very sensible to use a time series modelling approach.
-For example, Google's [CausalImpact](https://google.github.io/CausalImpact/CausalImpact.html) uses a Bayesian structural time-series model, but there are many alternative time series models we could choose.
+For example, Google's [CausalImpact](https://google.github.io/CausalImpact/CausalImpact.html) uses a [Bayesian structural time-series](https://en.wikipedia.org/wiki/Bayesian_structural_time_series) model, but there are many alternative time series models we could choose.

 But because the focus of this case study is on the counterfactual reasoning rather than the specifics of time-series modelling, I chose the simpler approach of linear regression as time-series model (see {cite:t}`martin2021bayesian` for more on this).